osefatul/angular/README.md

 - HttpClient is service provided by Angular to interact with APIs.
 - HttpClient internally uses RxJs.

+### Services
+- Used to fetch/store/update any kind of data in our application.
+- Almost always where we are going to put network requests.
+- Data flows from a service to a component.
+- Services are implemented as classes.
+- Angular will automatically create a single instance of each service for us.

 ### Setting up HttpClient
 - Need to import `HttpClientModule`.
 - Once Module is imported we can inject `HttpClient` service.